Key Stage 3

 Assessed in two sections:

-- Section 1 – four practical performances in the role of player/participant, leader or official
+- Section 1 – (30%) three practical performances in the role of player/participant.
+Students must show a mix of team and individual sports.

-- Section 2 – analysis of performance in one of their chosen activities where they will be assessed through either a speaking examination or a presentation and will also require a written 6-week personal exercise programme coursework task.
+- Section 2 – (10%) written analysis of performance in one of their chosen activities where they will be assessed through a written piece of coursework.

 What do students need to know, or be able to do, before taking this course?